Skip to content

 Buckets

-A Storage claim defines one or more buckets for a user (the principal).
+A Storage claim defines one or more buckets for a principal.
+Each bucket is created on the selected backend: MinIO, AWS S3, or OTC OBS.

 Access Requests